William F. Moran (knifemaker)

-William Francis Moran Jr. (May 1, 1925 – February 12, 2006), also known as Bill Moran, was a pioneering American knifemaker who founded the American Bladesmith Society and reintroduced the process of making pattern welded steel (often called "Damascus") to modern knife making.
+William Francis Moran Jr. (May 1, 1925 – February 12, 2006) was an American knifemaker who founded the American Bladesmith Society and reintroduced the process of making pattern welded steel (often called "Damascus") to modern knife making.
 Moran's knives were sought after by celebrities and heads-of-state.
 In addition to founding the ABS, he was a Blade Magazine Hall of Fame Member and a President of the Knifemakers' Guild.

 The school he established at Texarkana College, through partnership with the American Bladesmith Society, was renamed to the "Bill Moran School of Bladesmithing" in his honor.

 Moran's original shop in Middletown, Maryland, has been preserved as a working bladesmith shop and museum by the William F. Moran, Jr. Museum & Foundation.
 The foundation also continues his legacy through classes in bladesmithing, metalworking, and other artisan crafts at the W.F.
 Moran Bladesmith & Artisan Academy.

 Early life

 Moran was born on a dairy farm near Lime Kiln, Maryland in 1925.
 There he learned the craft of blacksmithing by trial and error using an old coal forge that he found on the farm and made his first knife at the age of 12; by the age of 14 he was making knives to sell.
 As a teenager he taught himself how to forge a blade, obtaining advice from local blacksmiths (although in a 2003 interview with The Washington Post, Moran said he was "getting all the wrong answers" from them) and by the 1950s he was publishing a catalog and selling his forged blades.
 In 1960 he sold the family farm to become a full-time knife maker.